-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 With 35,166 active cases, the rich and populous area of Gauteng has 44 per cent of the national total for current infections compared with Western Cape, which is next at 22 per cent.

-Gauteng Premier David Makhura warned a "COVID storm" was sweeping the southern hemisphere, suggesting cases would continue to rise until September.
+Gauteng Premier David Makhura warned a "Covid storm" was sweeping the southern hemisphere, suggesting cases would continue to rise until September.

-"The COVID-19 storm has arrived in Gauteng, but it is within our power, within our capacity, as the people of this province, every sector without exception, to do something to ensure we weather the storm," he said, according to local media reports.
+"The Covid-19 storm has arrived in Gauteng, but it is within our power, within our capacity, as the people of this province, every sector without exception, to do something to ensure we weather the storm," he said, according to local media reports.

 "There's no doubt about the storm, it is here, but the critical issue is that we have to look at a number of interventions to help us weather the storm."